 Although this structure can’t be relocated like an actual hut on sleds, it still offers a minimal yet contemporary style of living away from cities.

 This forest house rests on 16 poles that support the structure of the house so that it stands firmly on stilts.

 Belgian firm Artau Architecture has constructed the Glass Box House in a pine tree forest in Ottignies, Belgium.
 The project is dedicated to people with low physical mobility so that they can witness maximum views of the surroundings without any obstruction.

 The forest home sits on stilts that are half a meter above the ground.
 This way the rectangular-shaped house box has minimum impact on the site while allowing the residents to enjoy outside views through its vertical glass walls.

 Renowned as architect Frank Wright’s one of the greatest masterpieces, the Fallingwater House is built as a weekend home for owners Mr. Edgar Kaufmann and his family.
 The waterfall had been the family’s retreat for fifteen years and they decided to build their dream home around the waterfall.

 So, they commissioned Wright to design the house as they envisioned it.
 Instead of building the house away from the waterfall, Wright has brilliantly managed to integrate the waterfall with the house, forming an amazing waterfall house like no other.
 Hence, the exterior effortlessly seems to be a natural part of the surroundings.

-On the other hand, interior is modern with luxury furnishings to provide maximum comfort of modern-day houses even in a remote region.
+On the other hand, the interior is modern with luxury furnishings to provide the maximum comfort of a modern-day house even in a remote region.